rosiehoyem/pvwatts/README.md

   * The purpose is to provide Solaire (the company my dad works for) with a service to estimate the cost of setting up their solar cells

 ## Status
-  * Currently, the data accessed through the api is not displayed in a table
+  * Currently, the data accessed through the api is displayed in a table

 ## Running
   * Simply run `python app.py` in the terminal and open localhost:500